nv-legate/multimesh-jax/README.md

 on the [Nvidia docs page](http://sw-mobile-docs/cllr/legate-jax/).

-## Building a Legate-JAX container
+## Building a MultiMesh for JAX container

-Instructions for building Legate-JAX can be found in the [README](docker/README.md).
+Instructions for building MultiMesh for JAX can be found in the [README](docker/README.md).
 Included in the `docker` folder are scripts showing how to configure, build, and install the various components.